6IX (radio station): History

-6IX was first opened on 27 November 1933 by Sir John Kirwan, the then-President of the Western Australian Legislative Council.
+6IX was first opened on 27 November 1933 by John Kirwan, the then-President of the Western Australian Legislative Council.
 Operated by W.A.
 Broadcasters Ltd, the station first broadcast on 1240 kHz AM, until 1935 when it moved to 1080 AM.
-In 1970 TVW enterprises bought 6IX and moved it to its studios in Tuart Hill (Dianella).
-In the mid-1980s it moved to 169 Hay Street East Perth where 6PR and 96FM are today broadcast from.
+In 1970 TVW enterprises bought 6IX and moved it to its studios in Tuart Hill.
+In the mid-1980s it moved to 169 Hay Street, East Perth where 6PR and 96FM are today broadcast from.
+By this stage it was owned by the Bell Group.

-In 1988, 6IX was bought by the Austereo Radio Network, with a view to obtaining one of the two AM-FM conversions licences to be made available in Perth.
+In 1988, 6IX was bought by Austereo, with a view to obtaining one of the two AM-FM conversions licences to be made available in Perth.
 Austereo assigned the station a new callsign, 6GL, and the station was branded on-air as The Eagle 1080 AM.
-However, Austereo failed to obtain one of the AM-FM conversions on auction and subsequently sold the radio station to regional operator Radio West, who reinstated the original 6IX callsign.
+However, Austereo failed to obtain one of the AM-FM conversions on auction and subsequently sold the radio station to regional operator RadioWest, who reinstated the original 6IX callsign.

-In 1998, 6IX was purchased by the Capital Radio Network and Grant Broadcasters.
+In 1996, 6IX was purchased by Southern Cross Broadcasting.
+In 1998 it was purchased by the Capital Radio Network and Grant Broadcasters.